sensorium/Mozzi/README.md

 If you still need more speed, Arduino 1.0.5 produces slightly faster code.

 ***
+## Using external chips to produce the sound

+External chips (DAC) can also be used on any platform which does not support natively the I2S protocol  using an user defined `audioOutput` function.
+This can allow a greater audio quality over the native ways to output the sound (PWM for AVR Arduinos and STM32 and 12 bit DAC for Teensy 3.*).
+Examples are provided for the MCP492X DAC (12 bit on SPI) and for the (PT8211) 16 bit stereo DAC using SPI port to emulate the I2S protocol.
+The latter should be compatible with any DAC using I2S.

+***

 If you enjoy using Mozzi for a project, or have extended it, we would be pleased to hear about it and provide support wherever possible.
 Contribute